FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-05-29-custom-forge-fabric.md

 5. Select "Server" and make sure the "Server starter jar" option is enabled.

-6. Enter the location of the temp folder you created.
+6. Enter the location of the temporary folder you created.

-7. Delete the files called "run.bat" and "run.sh" from the temp folder.
+7. Delete the files called "run.bat" and "run.sh" from the temporary folder.

 8. Compress the temporary folder into an archive like .zip or .tar.gz